AFRICA

 40) Veto rights before closing and "Ordinary course of business" clauses

-An "ordinary course of business" clause that protects the value of the target, for example by preventing the seller from making decisions outside the course of its ordinary business, is generally acceptable.
+An "ordinary course of business" clause designed to safeguard the value of the target, e.g., by preventing the seller from making decisions outside normal operations, is generally permissible.

 However, it must be assessed on a case-by-case basis to what extent the parties may discuss – or provide each other with veto rights concerning – any decisions in their respective businesses.